 Let’s assume it’s been more than 60 days.
 What’s the process?

-Well, it’s a simple but slow process.
+Well, it’s a slow but straightforward process.
 You need your current domain name registrar and the new domain name registrar to approve the transfer.

 Here’s a breakdown of how to transfer a domain name.